All Episodes

 That was a way of life.

-You go to the welfare office, and that's how you then after that you go to grocery store.
+You go to the welfare office, and that's how you, then after that, you go to grocery store.

 Go to grocery store.

-You go and get a car if you if you you can get a car, you could get your medical, uh, you could get a bus pass so you got free free tri uh trips on the bus.
+You could get a bus pass so you got free trips on the bus.

-Um, another thing I want to tell you, you know how they're getting those navigators out for the Obamacare?
+Oh, another thing I want to tell you, you know how they're getting those navigators out for the Obamacare?

-I'm not gonna take away your time.
+I'm not going to take away your time.

-You people may not know what this is.
+People may not know what this is.

-I need to tell them what a navy.
+I need to tell about a navy.

-What it is is a massive voter registration drive for the Democrat Party.
+What it is, is a massive voter registration drive for the Democrat Party.

 Okay, now go ahead.

-Well, in the applications, when these people come in and apply, and there's an application they have to fill out, in that application is a page dedicated to you signing up to vote and registering you there right there, and then when you sign up for your welfare.
+Well, in the applications, when these people come in and apply and there's an application they have to fill out, in that application is a page dedicated to you signing up to vote and registering you there right there and then when you sign up for your welfare.

 There you have it.

-There that's exactly right.
+That's exactly right.

-In the in the so-called form to fill out and learn how to apply for Obamacare is the application page dedicated to you signing up to vote and registering you right there as a Democrat.
+In the so-called form to fill out and learn how to apply for Obamacare is the application page dedicated to you signing up to vote and registering you right there as a Democrat.

-That was in this this has been taking place for a long time.
+This has been taking place for a long time.

 It's in the welfare papers.

-Nothing surprised me a bit.
+Doesn't surprise me a bit.

-This has been going on uh it's in a way, folks, this is who these people are.
+It's in a way, folks, this is who these people are.

 I mean, that's their life.